RajVekariya0/RajsBooksStore/RajsBooksStore/README.txt

     "Severity	Code	Description	Project	File	Line	Suppression State Error	CS0102	The type 'IUnitOfWork' already contains a definition for 'Save'	RajsBooks.DataAccess	C:\Users\W0802730\Source\Repos\RajVekariya0\RajsBooksStore\RajsBooks.DataAccess\Repository\IRepository\IUnitOfWork.cs	17	Active
 "
+            Commited on GITHUB
+            0808PM

+            Added the API (aPPLICATIONPROGRAMMING  INTERFACE ) CALL for HTTPDelete in the CategoryController.cs Implimented HTTPDelete matghord to the Categort.js and added function to the app API ADDED delete functionality with onclick event.
+            Added the delete function code to the category.js file, Which was Uses Sweet Alert for error message, uses Toastr for notification.

+            Time to comit on github
+            0814PM